Four bystanders tackle knife-wielding driver after car plows into crowd in Italy

 Dr. Lesley De Pietri, director of the Anesthesia and Intensive Care Unit at Baggiovara Civil Hospital said two of the victims are in “extremely serious condition” and remain hospitalized.

-Triollo said that the man suspected of carrying out the attack was born in 1995, had a degree in business administration “and is currently unemployed.”
+Triolo said that the man suspected of carrying out the attack had a degree in business administration “and is currently unemployed.”
+Triolo described him as a second-generation Italian born in Bergamo.

 The official added that the alleged attacker had been “referred to the mental health center for schizoid (personality) disorders” in 2022, but that authorities lost track of him after a period of observation.